Zack Snyder's new Netflix project finally has a title – and a stacked cast

 After the success of Army of the Dead on Netflix – which became one of its most-viewed original movies ever when it launched – it makes sense that the streamer wants to stay in business with the director.
 He attracts a massive audience of passionate followers, and he definitely has an approach as a creator that suits somewhere like Netflix.

-For example, the flexibility in running time alone fits him quite well – and he seems to have the freedom to make the types of projects he wants to make.
-While Zack Snyder's Justice League suggested a world of superhero projects we'll never see come to fruition, having a break from comic books is probably no bad thing.
+The flexibility in running time alone fits him quite well, as a director who's prone to long movies – and he seems to have the freedom to make the types of projects he wants to make.
+While Zack Snyder's Justice League suggested a world of superhero projects we'll never see come to fruition, having a break from comic books is probably no bad thing for the director.